Risalto: Technique

 The production of the mosaic is a long and complicated process that requires precision and patience.
 Every year the project starts with the invitation of some selected artists, whose task is to create a stub: usually a drawing or a painting or just criteria for the production of the mosaic.
 The artist's work is then enlarged and copied on the support 2 metres square.
 The next step is the colouring of the rice, in the various colours and tones needed, dipping it into a bath of aniline, acrylics or enamel paints.
 Sometimes, to make the final work fit to the original artist's project, it has been necessary to use extraordinary types of colouring (carbon, nacre, glitter).
 The rice, dried and covered with a protecting varnish, is then stuck on the support.
-Lastly there is a finer colouring made using brushes or airbrush, or particular colours; sometimes the artist themselves comes to refine and complete the work.
+Lastly there is a finer colouring made using brushes or airbrush, or particular colours; sometimes the artists themselves come to refine and complete the work.